Trial by Fire (TV series): Reception

+Elisa Guimarães of Collider stated "Over the course of seven episodes, the miniseries chronicles the family’s long struggle in the Indian justice system, as well as the pain of losing one’s children in such a horrifying, unexpected way."

 Shubhra Gupta of The Indian Express expressed that she was in the same theatre for the 12 o clock show, just three hours before the incident but moved to another theatre, and after reaching home she got the information about the incident.
 She wrote "Gopal and Sushil Ansal may still be the biggest names in the construction business, the charges against them may have been drastically reduced, they may have escaped serving their long sentence, but there is no missing the fact that they were brought to book.
 It was also their trial by fire, made a reality by Neelam and Shekhar, who have managed to start some ‘badlaav’, as opposed to ‘badla’, even though their fight for justice is far from over."

 Saibal Chatterjee of NDTV rated 4 out 5 stars and wrote "The script adopts a consistently solemn tone to convey the magnitude of the Krishnamoorthy's loss and sorrow.
 The impact is enhanced manifold by a performance of stupendous power from Rajshri Deshpande as Neelam, who has been at the forefront of the campaign to prevent the misuse of power and pelf to escape culpability."

 Deepa Gahlot for Scroll.in wrote "The show also captures the poignancy of small moments – Neelam suddenly noticing that her kids’ toothbrushes are still by the basin in the bathroom; a birthday cake being shoved into the arms of Shekhar; the stoic-looking Neelam exploding because she heard Shekhar humming."

 Abhishek Srivastava of The Times of India praised Abhay Deol and Rajashri Deshpande's performance and wrote "The series' heart and soul, Rajshri Deshpande as Neelam Krishnamoorthy, delivers a gripping performance that will resonate for a very long time.
 She belts out a standout performance as a grieving mother who is driven to seek justice.
 She continues to take the lead, while her husband Shekhar, played by Abhay Deol, offers wonderful support."

-Utkarsh Mishra for Rediff.com rated the web series 3 out of 5 stars and wrote "The series seems to show that the Ansals were single-handedly responsible for the tragedy (no wonder they went to court seeking an injunction against its release).
+Utkarsh Mishra for Rediff.com rated the series 3 out of 5 stars and wrote "The series seems to show that the Ansals were single-handedly responsible for the tragedy (no wonder they went to court seeking an injunction against its release).
 Other perpetrators, or 'villains' as the series calls them, get their comeuppance, or reach a point of regret."

 Kartik Bhardwaj of The New Indian Express wrote "Abhay Deol finally gets a role deserving of his acting capabilities.
 His Shekhar, emanates hopelessness and despondency in subtle actions, like brushing his teeth or standing in a beeline at a government office.
 His zeal to fight for justice is fading out as the years pass and he is becoming someone just yearning for an escape."